ceferisbarov/deepcas13/README.md

 |`--model`|Specify the path to the pretrained model|

 #### Demo 3.
 Design sgRNAs for target sequence ####

+To design sgRNA for a specific target sequence, DeepCas13 can identify all possible sgRNAs and predict the efficiency:

 ```
 	python deepcas13.py --seq data/test_data_target.fa --model DL_model --type target